castlemaninc/Hangman-Game/README.md

 ## Other
 - I created my own image assets using Adobe Photoshop CC 2017
+- My game restart is set for a 5 second delay

 ## Code Explanation
 - I used arrays for images and a list of words